JuliaLang/Pkg.jl/docs/src/artifacts.md

 println("git-tree-sha1: ", Tar.tree_hash(IOBuffer(inflate_gzip(filename))))
 ```

 To access this artifact from within a package you create, place the `Artifacts.toml` at the root of your package, adjacent to `Project.toml`.
-Then, make sure to add `Pkg` in your `deps` and set `julia = "1.3"` in your `compat` section.
+Then, make sure to add `Pkg` in your `deps` and set `julia = "1.3"` or higher in your `compat` section.

 ## `Artifacts.toml` files